musicfox/pycmc/README.md

 ## Design

-To mimic the API design of chartmetric and make our lives easier here, we'll roughly adhere to the following module design:

-`pycm` package w/the following modules:
+To mimic the API design of chartmetric and make our lives easier here, we'll roughly adhere to the following module design where the `pycm` package contains following modules:

     - `album`
     - `artist`
     - `charts`